vguleaev/vguleaev.dev/src/content/blog/top-5-design-patterns-in-typescript.md

 For those places, we can introduce an `PaymentAdapter` class that will have **new interface** but internally uses **old functionality**.
 This allows us to have consistency without breaking our system.

-Adapter acts like a bridge between the client code and existing implementation, enabling client to use the new interface wile still relaying on the old implementation.
+Adapter acts like a bridge between the client code and existing implementation, enabling client to use the new interface while still relaying on the old implementation.

 > Adapter pattern can also be used in reverse way, known as "Reverse Adapter".